 - I predict another dividend hike this spring.

 - The dividend yield remains a solid 3% at the time of this post.

 - I continue to reinvest all dividends paid from this stock.
 In doing so, I earn one more share commission-free each quarter.
 Money that makes money can make more money – My Own Advisor.

 - You can learn about dividend reinvestment plans in more detail here.

 Will PG continue to pay dividends for the coming decades?
 Hard to say, the accurate financial future is always very cloudy.
 However, if I had to guess, as the manufacturer of one of the world’s largest and most diverse portfolios of consumer products available, I believe PG will continue to have a place in my portfolio for the foreseeable future.

-Over time, I have and will continue to complement the income derived from this stock and a few other U.S. stocks with more units of low-cost U.S. ETFs like VYM and HDV.
+Over time, I have and will continue to complement the income derived from this stock with low-cost U.S. ETFs for extra diversification.